 The United Nations General Assembly adopted the Universal Declaration of Human Rights on December 10, 1948, in response to the Second World War and ongoing colonialism.

-The Universal Declaration of Human Rights (UDHR) contains 30 articles on human rights that encompass a wide range of basic rights.
+The declaration contains 30 articles on human rights that cover a wide range of basic rights.
 These include the right to form and join trade unions, the right to be free of discrimination based on sex, race and other protected grounds, as well as the right to health, education and equality, among other fundamental rights.
 These rights are key to binding us together as workers and as a global community.

-Actions you can take include:
+Actions you can take:

 - Learn more and educate others with CUPE’s resources on Indigenous, disability, 2SLGBTQI+, anti-racism and women’s issues.

 - Learn more about the Universal Declaration of Human Rights and its history.
-Find out more about events being held around the world.

 - Join local actions against racism, colonialism, homophobia, transphobia, gender-based violence, ableism and other forms of discrimination and violence.